-This page lists important points concerning different aspects of HPCaVe servers, which could help you optimize your computing usage.
+This page lists important points concerning different aspects of MeSU Supercomputer.

 - Test the scalability: before running your jobs on a lot of cores, make sure that the scalability is as expected.
-Even if you have a program which has been proved scalable on other systems, try to test as much as possible the scalability of your program on HPCaVe servers: for instance run your job on 1 core, then one full processor (8 cores on MeSU-alpha or 12 cores on MeSU-beta), then one node (16/24), and finally multiple nodes.
-This should assure you that no hardware-related performance issues happen.
+Even if you have a program which has been proved scalable on other systems, try to test as much as possible the scalability of your program on MeSU : start with one core and increase gradually until you reach diminishing returns in execution time reduction.

-- Mind the wall times, and do not risk to be stopped at the time limit.
-Most queues will indeed interrupt your job after 12hours of computation (you can check that with qstat -q).
+- Mind the walltime : do not risk to be stopped at the time limit.
+Most queues will indeed interrupt your job after 12 hours of computation (you can check that with qstat -q).

-- Launch your jobs during off-peak hours: The usage of the servers is lower at night.
-Do not hesitate to launch jobs at this period, during which you can have access to “bigger” queues
+- Launch your jobs during off-peak hours: the usage of the servers is lower early in the morning or during the night, do not hesitate to launch large jobs at this period.

 Files and data management